terminalcommandnewsletter/everything-chatgpt/README.md

 ```

 ### The process of asking ChatGPT a question
+_This section has been corrected as per [issue #4](https://github.com/terminalcommandnewsletter/everything-chatgpt/issues/4) created by [@Snarik (on GitHub)](https://github.com/Snarik)._

 Let's say I ask ChatGPT a question `"What is ChatGPT?"`.
-First, we make a POST request to `/backend-api/conversation` with a request body like this (no response):
+First, we make a POST request to `/backend-api/conversation` with a request body like this:
 ```
 action: next
 messages (Array):